Classical Prolog modes

 MODEout/2

-The argument is a variable when the predicate is called and will be be bound to a ground term that is compatible with the indicated type or property, if the predicate succeeds.
+The argument is a variable when the predicate is called and will be bound to a ground term that is compatible with the indicated type or property, if the predicate succeeds.

 Usage:out(A,P)